-- If glucose < 60, or there is strong suspicion of hypoglycemia despite glucometer readings: - A Administer D10, 250 ml. at wide open rate (500 ml = 50 g of Dextrose) - P D10, 5 ml/kg, max single dose 250 ml - O Document amount of D10 administered in milliliters. - o If unable to establish vascular access, Glucagon, 1 mg IM. - D10 may be continued in ten minutes if blood sugar remains < 60. - In a diabetic patient with an insulin pump and a glucose < 60, treat the hypoglycemia. - Maintain normothermia. - Patients 18 years of age or older may be permitted to refuse.
+- A Patients 18 years of age or older may be permitted to refuse.
 Follow these guidelines: - o Repeat physical examination and vital signs.
-Patient must be A&O x3. - Warn the patient that there is a significant risk of going back into hypoglycemia, especially if on oral hypoglycemics. - o Advise the patient to eat something substantial immediately. - Advise the patient to contact their family physician as soon as possible to minimize future episodes. - o Advise the patient to stay with someone. - o Follow normal patient refusal procedures including documentation of above points. - o Continue D10 infusion during the refusal process to provide a "buffer" and reduce the risk of refractive hypoglycemia.
+Patient must be A&O x3. - Warn the patient that there is a significant risk of going back into hypoglycemia, especially if on oral hypoglycemics. - o Advise the patient to eat something substantial immediately. - Advise the patient to contact their family physician as soon as possible to minimize future episodes. - o Advise the patient to stay with someone. - o Follow normal patient refusal procedures including documentation of above points. - Continue D10 infusion during the refusal process to provide a "buffer" and reduce the risk of refractive hypoglycemia.